Imperial-Brew/Repeat-Check/README.md

 | `--log-level` | `-l` | `INFO` | Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL) |
 | `--no-log-file` | | | Disable logging to file |

+## Contributing

+We welcome contributions to improve this project!
+Here's how you can help:

+### Reporting Issues

+If you encounter a bug, have a feature request, or want to suggest an improvement, please use our GitHub Issues:

+1. Go to the [Issues](https://github.com/yourusername/Repeat-Check/issues) tab
+2. Click "New Issue"
+3. Choose the appropriate template:
+   - Bug Report: For reporting errors or unexpected behavior
+   - Feature Request: For suggesting new functionality
+   - Improvement: For suggesting enhancements to existing features
+4. Fill out the template with as much detail as possible
+5. Submit the issue

+### Pull Requests

+If you'd like to contribute code:

+1. Fork the repository
+2. Create a new branch for your feature or bugfix
+3. Make your changes
+4. Submit a pull request with a clear description of the changes

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed guidelines.

 ## License

 This project is proprietary and confidential.